amwebexpert/chrome-extensions-collection/packages/coding-guide-helper/README.md

 ## TODOs

-- cache markdown files retrieval http requests results
+- cache markdown files retrieval http requests results (see `collectOnlineGuidelines` fetcher perhaps `axios` cache interceptor?)
 - add option to remove that cache from within options page
 - add classic hyperlink icon (beside the clipboard icon) to open a browser tab with the given link
 - add UI feedbacks for the "options" validations